Top Security Vulnerabilities in Legal Services

 Deploy email encryption for privileged communications, either through TLS with strong configuration, S/MIME email encryption, or secure portal solutions for highly sensitive communications.
 Consider attorney-client communications privileged by default requiring encryption.

-Implement data loss prevention (DLP) solutions monitoring for transmission of privileged information, detecting case file attachments, client confidential information, or privileged communications being sent to unauthorized recipients or unsecured channels.
+Implement data loss prevention solutions monitoring for transmission of privileged information, detecting case file attachments, client confidential information, or privileged communications being sent to unauthorized recipients.
+Use secure client portals for sharing case documents, discovery materials, and confidential communications rather than email attachments.

 Ransomware Prevention and Recovery